yaseenkady/tree.pro/4_digestive_system/7_pancreas/insulin/diabetes_mellitus.md

 # <

-Polygenic
+Genome polygenic
-(Associated more in type 2.)
+(50% and 90% concordances in twins in type 1 and type 2 respectively.)

 # >